Home › Tools › Raspberry Pi cluster

 1 24-port Gigabit Ethernet switch amazon $65.90 $65.90

-Power Configuration Note: Six 6-port chargers were purchased for 36 total ports (for 26 Pis).
-After extensive research on power requirements, most power packs run only 4 Pis each to ensure adequate power delivery, especially when USB devices are connected.
+Power configuration.
+Six 6-port chargers were purchased for 36 total ports for 26 Pis.
+After research on power requirements, most power packs run only 4 Pis each to ensure adequate power delivery, especially when USB devices are connected.

 Assembling the Pi racks was straightforward:

-Initial testing compared Ubuntu Server 20.04 with desktop (LUBUNTU) to the standard 32-bit Raspbian (Buster, based on Debian 10).
-While Ubuntu is more general-purpose, Raspbian proved more responsive with lower RAM overhead and was ultimately chosen for all nodes.
+Initial testing compared Ubuntu Server 20.04 with a desktop (LUBUNTU) to the standard 32-bit Raspbian (Buster, based on Debian 10).
+Ubuntu is more general-purpose, but Raspbian was more responsive with lower RAM overhead and was ultimately chosen for all nodes.

 The installation process on the head node follows these steps: